joshnavyon/odin-recipes/README.md

 Simple recipe website

 Dec 15, 2022.
 Creating a web application using HTML, CSS, JavaScript and possibly storing the information in a database.
-This website is used to store recipes, but with a bit of twist!
+The website is about storing and displaying recipes, but with a bit of twist!

 Some additional features:
  - recipe managing